How to Install Inkscape on Ubuntu Linux

 If you no longer need Inkscape on your system, follow the instructions below to uninstall it based on your initial installation method.

-To remove Inkscape installed via APT, run the following command:
+To remove Inkscape installed via APT or PPA, run the following commands:

 If you installed Inkscape using one of the PPAs, you should also remove the associated repository.
 For the stable PPA, use this command: